UniversalDependencies/docs/treebanks/uk_parlamint/index.md

 ## Acknowledgments

 Syntactic annotation of the corpus is implemented on the basis of UD_Ukrainian-IU with manual correction.
 For morphological annotation, we used VESUM morphological dictionary (https://github.com/brown-uk/dict_uk/tree/master) and UD_Ukrainian-IU with manual correction.

+This work was supported by COST Action CA21167 — Universality, diversity and idiosyncrasy in language technology ([UniDive](https://unidive.lisn.upsaclay.fr/))

 ## References